JTarball/hyroxwebsite/site/content/post/what-is-hyrox.md

 F﻿ounded by Christian Toetzke, together with the marketing icon Michael Trautmann and x3 Olympic Medallist and World Champion, Moritz Fuerste, originating in Germany it has experienced massive growth in Europe and the US.

+As of 2022  - Hyrox is in 8 markets (Netherlands, UK, Austria etc) and has plans to take over the entire world!

 ## W﻿here does Hyrox take place?

 H﻿yrox is an indoor event taking places in multiple countries.
 You can find a race near to you: <https://hyrox.com/find-my-race/>

 ##### Further Reading: